All Episodes

 And the First Amendment is critical.

-It's it's so important for our republic, it's a pressure release valve, it's the beating heart of the Constitution.
+It's the beating heart of the Constitution.

-And the so-called experts and these folks who are claiming everything they don't agree with is disinformation needs to be censored, are on the wrong side of history.
+And the so-called experts and these folks who are claiming everything they don't agree with is disinformation needs to be censored are on the wrong side of history.

-I I think this is the most important issue right now facing the country in terms of future elections.
+I think this is the most important issue right now facing the country in terms of future elections.

-Now, can you explain to me why the FBI that had Hunter Biden's laptop authenticated the laptop, uh, why they were meeting with big tech companies, and it was your case that that actually got the information that I think is most pertinent,
+Now, can you explain to me why the FBI that had Hunter Biden's laptop authenticated the laptop, why they were meeting with big tech companies, and it was your case that actually got the information that I think is most pertinent, and that the FBI in these weekly meetings was telling Twitter in this specific case that, in fact, the misinformation campaign may be about Hunter Biden.

 Pertinent information that I think the American voter needed to know about.